 Soft corals have a close relationship with strong currents, for they need this environment to grow.
 Big fish love strong currents too.
 It is their favourite playground.
-If there was no strong currents Komodo National Park would not be wahat it is!
+If there were no strong currents Komodo National Park would not be what it is!

 Strong currents here are due to two factors.
-A rather shallow sea bottom (maximum depth reaches approximately 90 mt.) and the position of Komodo and Rinca islands creating a long narrow channel between them.
-These two agents cause strong tidal currents, for there is a great amount of water channeled through this small passage at falling and rising tides.
-Of course they are not strong all the time.
-Sometime you might go to a dive site and find ripping washing machine currents, then go back another day to the same site and there will be no currents!
+A rather shallow sea bottom (maximum depth reaches approximately 90 mt.) and the position of Komodo and Rinca islands create a long narrow channel between them.
+These two agents cause strong tidal currents, for there is a great amount of water channelled through this small passage at falling and rising tides.
+Of course, they are not strong all the time.
+Sometimes you might go to a dive site and find ripping washing machine currents, then go back another day to the same site and there will be no currents!

 Some dives can be an adrenaline burst full of excitement.
 It needs to be said that sharks and Mantas are huge fans of strong currents.
 Komodo is blessed with good visibility most of the time.

 The many dive sites are located in the North, Middle and South of the National Park.
-The South area is mainly dived from liveaboards due to the long distance from mainland.
-However, the best dive sites are located in the North and Middle and they are easy reachable on a day trip.
+The South area is mainly dived by liveaboards due to the long distance from the mainland.
+However, the best dive sites are located in the North and Middle and they are easily reachable on a day trip.
 Every dive site has something special to offer but some are more special than others.

 Batu Bolong – advanced dive, on a lucky day you might spot the magnificent Napoleon Wrasse and White Tip Sharks.